Encircle films Presents

 We are now officially a 501(c)(3) Qualified non-profit member of The Oregon Cultural Trust!
 This means that when you donate to Encircle Films you can then donate to The Oregon Cultural Trust and receive an Oregon State tax credit up to allowable amounts.
 To get details and questions answered, Click HERE!

 Art House (formally The Bijou) will be our home (again).
 We began our journey bringing documentaries to Eugene 10 years ago at The Bijou, then moved to The Metro theater 5 years ago, and now we’re coming back to the Bijou’s new incarnation as Art House.
 We appreciate your loyalty in moving with us and we’re excited about the better viewing angles for all theater seats, improved sound system for panel discussions, and a lobby and courtyard that facilitates conversations before and after the films that Art House provides.
 And we’re thrilled to continue to support general manager Edward Schiessl as he creates a venue dedicated to community events.
-Check out the July Be sure to check out the Act Up! pages for all of the Season 10 films.
+Be sure to check out the Act Up! pages for all of the Season 11 films.
 They are full of excellent resources for each of the films shown this past season.
 Access HERE! or from the main website navigation bar.

 See you at the Art House third Thursday’s each month! ~ The EF Board